 Don't forget to bring the golf clubs!
 South Carolina is home to 360 courses and attracts enthusiasts from around the world.
 The stunning landscapes and mild weather provide the ideal environment for a game and here, it’s golf season all year long.

-Named 'Best Small City in the U.S' for seven years in a row by readers of Conde Nast, you're guaranteed to fall in love with genteel Charleston.
-You've three nights to explore this southern city soaked in history and offering some of the best food, drink and shopping in the South.
+Named 'Best Small City in the U.S' for seven years in a row by readers of Conde Nast, you're guaranteed to fall in love with genteel Charleston .
+You've two nights to explore this southern city soaked in history and offering some of the best food, drink and shopping in the South.
 From its cobbled streets to its waterside battery there is plenty to discover and enjoy.

 Recommended places to dine: Blues Cajun Kitchen, Drawing Room and Charleston Grill.

 Located on Winyah Bay on the South Carolina coast, this small town has a large, lively seaport.
 It is believed that in 1526, the Spanish explorer, Lucas Vázquez de Ayllón, founded a colony of European settlers and African slaves.
 When the Spanish colony failed, English settlers came to the region in the 1730s and the old town, now the historic district, was formed.
 Follow in the footsteps of some American greats like George Washington or James Monroe.

 Be sure to hop on one of Georgetown's sailing charters, or fishing trips, or delve into history at the Hopsewee or Hampton House plantation homes.
 You'll find the powerful story of African slaves brought to this region of South Carolina an enlightening learning experience at the Gullah Museum, located in the downtown historic district.

 In the evenings take a stroll along the popular Georgetown Harbour Walk and dine on mouth-watering southern cuisine.
 Or head to nearby Pawley's Island for anything from pub grub and blues on the beach to fine southern dining.